vaiosstyl/bibook/biobook/pairwise/needleman.md

 1. **Traceback:** Once the matrix is filled, the optimal alignment is determined by tracing back from the bottom-right corner to the top-left, following the path that resulted in the highest score.
 This path represents the optimal global alignment of the two sequences.

 2. **Alignment Output:** The traceback path is used to construct the aligned sequences, introducing gaps as necessary, to maximize the alignment score based on the predefined scoring system.
-The final score of the alignment is given by the cell $S_{N,M}$.
+The final score of the alignment is given by the element, $S_{N,M}$.

 ## Applications and Importance